 Do outpatient reimbursement challenges frustrate you a lot?
 Medicare reimbursement regulations that are currently impacting wound care practices.
 Wound care professionals still have to follow the coding, payment, and coverage regulations for submitting claims to traditional Medicare.

-Below are top 5 questions that clarify outpatient reimbursement questions for wound care:
+Below are the top 5 questions that clarify outpatient reimbursement questions for wound care:

 - Why it is crucial to know whether the outpatient wound clinic is a hospital-based outpatient wound care department or just a wound clinic?